kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

-Users should expect to see an increase in request latency and memory usage (~20-25% increase) for requests that desire server side schema validation.
+Users should expect to see an increase in request latency (~5% increase) and memory usage (~10% increase) for requests that desire server side schema validation (json and yaml only, no change for protobuf).

 Cluster operators can also use cpu usage monitoring to determine whether increased usage of server-side schema validation dramatically increases CPU usage after feature enablement.